Categories

 Applicants 14 and under and filing with at least one parent pay $750.
 Applicants 14 and under and not filing with at least one parent pay $1,140.
 Applicants 14 to 78 pay $1,140 plus an $85 biometrics fee.
 Applicants 79 and older pay $1,140.

-I-485 submission and processing time
+I-485 submission

-Receipt notice:
+Receipt notice

 After submission, USCIS will send a receipt notice, confirming they've received your application.

-Biometrics appointment:
+Biometrics appointment

 If you are 14 to 78, you must schedule a biometrics appointment, where your fingerprints, photograph, and signature will be taken for background and security checks.

-Interview (if required):
+Interview (if required)

 Depending on the circumstances, USCIS might schedule an interview.
 If scheduled, attend the interview and answer questions regarding your application and background.

-I-485 processing time:
+I-485 processing time

 This application can take between one to two years.